dingyifaer/dingyifaer.github.io/README.md

 So, I will introduce some websites specifically for academia, for industry, for both academia and industry, for Biology major, and for Bioinformatics field.
 General job websites have more job postings, whereas major and field specific job websites can provide more relevant job opportunities.
-If you want to share with us your major and field specific job websites or any job websites, please comment under the Youtube video or email me at dingyifaer@gmail.com.
+If you want to share with us your major and field specific job websites or any job websites, please feel free to comment under the Youtube video or email me at dingyifaer@gmail.com.
+Now let's go through the website list.